ThreeWordsLong/ffxi-besieged/README.md

 An Ashita4 port of Xurion's ffxi-beseiged addon.

+Still trying to sort out the packet data, doesn't seem to be quite right.

 ## Running
 Copy the addon to `addons/besieged/besieged.lua` in the Ashita install directory.
 Then run `/addon load besieged` in game.